leggedrobotics/pace-sim2real/README.md

 We also acknowledge Zichong, Stephan, Efe, Yuntao, René, Clemens, Ryo, Alexander, and Fabio for employing and extending the PACE framework in their own research, providing valuable feedback and practical insights.

-We further thank Oliver Fischer and René Zurbrüegg for their direct contributions to the codebase and their ongoing support as project maintainers.
+We further thank Oliver Fischer and René Zurbrügg for their direct contributions to the codebase and their ongoing support as project maintainers.

 We also thank the early testers — Oliver, Clemens and Yasmine — who evaluated the framework prior to its public release and provided valuable feedback on usability, stability, and documentation improvements.